-Knowing how to figure out how much backing fabric is required for a quilt is a great skill to have.
+Knowing how to figure out the amount of backing fabric that is required for a quilt is a great skill to have.
 Not only will it ensure that you always buy enough fabric for your project, but learning how to figure it out before having to just measure the pieced quilt top can allow you to purchase all of your fabric at the same time.
-Heather Thomas shows you how to calculate how much yardage of fabric is needed for different sizes of quilts.
+Heather Thomas shows you how to calculate the amount of yardage of fabric you need for different sizes of quilts.

 Doing the Math

 To first determine how much backing fabric is required, you must know what size of quilt you are making—for example, a quilt for a twin-size mattress or a queen-size mattress.
 Heather shows how to use the standard size of a mattress and add in extra fabric requirements for quilting and what is known as the drop.
 This final measurement is how large the pieced quilt top will be.
 Heather then explains that extra yardage is required around the perimeter of the quilt depending on the type of quilting being done.